facebook/create-react-app/packages/react-scripts/template/README.md

 declare module "*.jpg";
 declare module "*.jpeg";
 declare module "*.png";
+declare module "*.svg";
 ```
+(you'll have to restart the compiler in order the changes to take place)

 In this case, we've added several image file extensions as valid module formats.